panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 type: post
 ---

-To access a DOM element rendered in the component's body you can use [use](/react-useref/#2-accessing-dom-elements) a ref created by `useRef()` hook.
+To access a DOM element rendered in the component's body you can [use](/react-useref/#2-accessing-dom-elements) a ref created by `useRef()` hook.

 But what if you need to access a DOM element of a child component?
 Then a simple ref is not enough and you have to combine refs with `React.forwardRef()`: a technique called *refs forwarding*.

-Moreover, `useImperativeHandle()` is a hook that increases the capabilities of `forwardRef()` by giving the parent component access to more goodies like multiple refs or imperative methods of a child component.
+Also, `useImperativeHandle()` is a hook that extends the capabilities of `forwardRef()` by giving the parent component access to more goodies like multiple refs or imperative methods of a child component.

 Let's see how it works.